 The Neighbouring Cell List is a bit different.
 Since the catcher wants to keep lured subscribers it will normally have an empty list or a list pointing only to BTSs imaginary neighbours.
 Both of these cases can be detected.
-However the operator may also choose to set a list consistent with the neighbouring cells, e.g. a catcher replacing a cell and copying the neighbourhood list.
+However the operator may also choose to set a list consistent with the neighbouring cells.
+This would lower the chances of success for the catcher but also make it blend better in its environment and thus harder to detect.

-A new parameter has to be introduced to yield information in the cases the rules mentioned before fail, the CID.
 For the CID there are basically two possibilities depending on which attack type is used.
 The first possibility was that the IMSI catcher opens up a new cell and the second one was that it replaces a formerly existent cell.
 In the first case parameters can be chosen in a consistent way although a new CID has to be chosen, as the CID needs to be unique.
 In the second case all parameters can be copied from the original cell.
 Both possibilities can be resolved by adding outside knowledge to the ICDS thus circumventing the problem of other parameters being forged.
 This is done by rules called Database Rules.